openwisp/openwisp-controller/README.rst

 On the same page, add a **subnet division rule** that will be used to provision subnets under the master subnet.

-The type of subnet division rule controls when subnets and IP addresses will be Provisioned for a device.
-Currently, two subnet division rule types have been implemented which are as
+The type of subnet division rule controls when subnets and IP addresses will be provisioned for a device.
+The subnet division rule types currently implemented are described below.
-follows:

-1. Device Subnet Division Rule
+Device Subnet Division Rule
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This rule provisions subnets whenever a device configuration(``config.Config`` model) is created.
-Adding a new rule of "Device" type will also provision subnets and IP addresses for existing devices of the organization.
-A device without a configuration will not trigger this rule.

-2. VPN Subnet Division Rule
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This rule type is triggered whenever a device configuration (``config.Config`` model) is created for the organization specified in the rule.

+Creating a new rule of "Device" type will also provision subnets and IP addresses for existing devices of the organization automatically.

+**Note**: a device without a configuration will not trigger this rule.

+VPN Subnet Division Rule
+^^^^^^^^^^^^^^^^^^^^^^^^

-This rule provisions subnets when a VPN Client template is added to a device.
-It is pre-required that the related VPN server has the same subnet for which the subnet division rule is created.
+This rule is triggered when a VPN client template is assigned to a device, provided the VPN server to which the VPN client template relates to has the same subnet for which the subnet division rule is created.

 .. image:: https://raw.githubusercontent.com/openwisp/openwisp-controller/issues/400-subnet-subdivision-rule/docs/subnet-division-rule/subnet-division-rule.png
   :alt: Creating a subnet division rule example